 Air conditioner fan mode will make the machine work like a fan.
-It will only blow and circulate air without cooling it.
+However, it will only blow and circulate air without cooling it.
 The practice may cause a cooling sensation due to the breeze hitting your skin.
 However, the air temperature will not decrease a little bit.

-Running your AC in fan mode will indeed save some energy consumption because your AC compressor would not have to work.
-Experts recommend you to try this trick during cool weather when you don’t need the temperature to decrease.
+Running your AC in fan mode will save some energy consumption because your AC compressor would not have to work.
+Experts recommend you try this trick during cool weather when you don’t need the temperature to decrease.
 You can also turn on the fan mode after your AC reaches your ideal air temperature.
 This will help to circulate the air in your room and keep it at a comfortable level.

 Any Other Modes to Know

-If you take a look at your AC remote, you likely see other modes.
+If you look at your AC remote, you likely see other modes.
 Here’s what they will do if you use them.

 Cool mode is the regular AC setting.
 This mode will run your AC steadily to maintain the temperature and fan speed as you set them.
 People choose this mode to keep their utmost comfortable environment.

 Sometimes, it is not the air temperature that causes discomfort but the humidity instead.
-By setting your AC in dry mode, your AC will not have to work to reach lower temperatures.
+Setting your AC in dry mode will not have to work to reach lower temperatures.
 Even fan speed can go slow if needed.
 Your AC will focus on removing extra moisture in the air.
-This mode is suitable during rainy days or if you live near the sea.
+This mode is suitable on rainy days or if you live near the sea.

 Power Saver Mode

-This setting enables the compressor to automatically shut down after it hits the target temperature set on the thermostat.
+This setting automatically lets the compressor shut down after hitting the thermostat’s target temperature set.
 Don’t worry, as it will automatically turn on again when the temperature needs cooling again.
-As such, you will notice your AC turns on and off occasionally when it’s in power saver mode.
+You will notice your AC turns on and off occasionally when it’s in power saver mode.